-Young girls like Nadjoari need access to accurate information and high quality sexual and reproductive health care, so they can take back control of their lives.
+Young girls like Nadjoari need access to accurate information and high quality sexual and reproductive health care.
+Through your support for Pathfinder, you are making sure they get it.

 No More Stolen Futures

-So, in 2014, she joined a group of young married women like herself.
+So in 2014, she joined a group of young married women like herself.
 The group meets two times a month.
-In their safe space, they learn how to address domestic violence and the importance of healthy communication with their partners.
+Together, they learn how to address domestic violence and the importance of healthy communication with their partners.
 Side by side, they discover the power of contraception.

-The support groups are led by a Pathfinder-trained peer educator as part of an innovative partnership with local governments and communities in Burkina Faso, Guinea, and Niger to address the urgent health needs of married girls and young women.
+Nadjoari’s support group is led by a Pathfinder-trained peer educator as part of an innovative partnership with local governments and communities in Burkina Faso, Guinea, and Niger to address the urgent health needs of married girls and young women.

 Through one of the first programs of its kind targeting first-time parents and young married women in West Africa, young people are gaining self-confidence, accessing contraception, and getting the support of their communities to use it.

-Grounded in lessons from the support group, Nadjoari began to chart her own course.
-She approached her husband about contraception, and with his blessing, opted for an injectable.
-It’s easier to manage than the oral pill, she says.
+Grounded in lessons from her support group, Nadjoari is beginning to chart her own course.
+She has approached her husband about contraception, and with his blessing, opted for an injectable.
+It’s easier to manage than the oral pill, Nadjoari says.

 As a girl, Nadjoari didn’t have a choice.
 Today, she is a woman who dares.